 Neuropsychology Diagnostic and Testing Center

 Our neuropsychology department provides services to improve the social, psychological, and academic lives of children and their families.
-North Shore Pediatric Therapy provides Diagnostic and Testing at our Des Plaines, Glenview, Highland Park and Bucktown Clinics.
+North Shore Pediatric Therapy provides Diagnostic and Testing services at our Des Plaines, Glenview, Highland Park and Bucktown clinics.

 Our Neuropsychology Team: